 Task 6.
 Annual Workshop.
-An annual workshop will be hosted by BC Hydro with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring Program.
-The workshop will provide a forum for exchanging ideas and data among and between Site C Fisheries and Aquatic Habitat Monitoring Program teams, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
-Proponents involved in this Program will participate in this annual workshop during each study year, which is expected to also include key personnel from other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, agencies, First Nations, BC Hydro, and independent scientists reviewing the programs.
-Information will be presented with respect to this Program's management question and hypotheses.
+An annual workshop will be hosted by BC Hydro with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
+The workshop will provide a forum for exchanging ideas and data among contractors, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
+Proponents involved in this program will participate in this annual workshop during each study year, which is expected to also include key personnel from other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program, agencies, First Nations, BC Hydro, and independent scientists reviewing the programs.
+Information will be presented with respect to this program's management question and hypotheses.